South London Autonomy Group – The Truth

 DR: Bound to help.
 Is there anything else you’d like to add before I nick off to the pub?

 Isambard: Only this, a rallying call: South London is home to dragons and a dragon is not a slave!

-DR: Is that a quote from Game of Thrones?
+DR: Isn’t that a quote from Game of Thrones?

 Daenerys: That’s all we have time for, I’m afraid.
 Darren has to get back to work now.

 Isambard shook my hand and left us.
 I looked about.

 ‘Any idea where the nearest pub is?’
 I asked Daenerys.